-When you view Attendance statistics, Arbor often defaults to showing attendance as a percentage of a student's possible marks.
-However, in some cases, you may want to view the number of sessions a student was absent, late or present.
+When you view Attendance statistics, Arbor often defaults to showing attendance as a percentage.
+However, you may want to view the number of sessions a student was absent, late or present instead, for example.
 This guide shows you how to do this in the Custom Report Writer and on the out-of-the-box Attendance Statistics page.

 In the Custom Report Writer